 Health insurance is required for all full-time students attending classes at OCU as well as part-time international and nursing students.
-Upon class enrollment, the insurance fee will be billed to student's account.
+Upon class enrollment, the insurance fee will be billed to the student's account.
 Oklahoma City University offers health insurance to all full-time students through a Student Health Insurance Policy (SHIP) administered by BancFirst Insurance.
 Coverage is through United Healthcare, a national PPO network.
 Students on the SHIP pay a \$500 deductible per policy year, then the plan will cover 80% of a covered injury or illness.
 Deductible and co-insurance (20%) are waived for most services at the Campus Health Clinic.
+Students may waive the student health plan by August 31st for fall or January 31st for spring.

-Click here for the schedule of benefits, limitations, exclusions, and dates at United Healthcare's website.
+Click here for the United Healthcare's website.